-It’s no secret that Charleston is home to the Southeast’s most beautiful sea islands, but nothing compares to Kiawah and Seabrook Island.
-Located just 40 minutes away from downtown Charleston, these beautiful islands enjoy miles of pristine beaches, brilliant coastal architecture, and endless recreation.
+It’s no secret that Charleston South Carolina is home to the Southeast’s most beautiful sea islands.
+We think nothing compares to Kiawah Island and Seabrook Island.
+Located just 40 minutes away from downtown Charleston, these splendid island communities enjoy miles of pristine beach, brilliant coastal architecture, and boundless recreation.

 Below you will find a comprehensive guide to life on Charleston’s sea islands.
 If you are still considering where you’d like to buy, schedule an island tour with Pam Harrington Exclusives.
-We will show you the ins and outs of Kiawah and Seabrook Island, including different neighborhoods, places to eat, and things to do!
+We will show you the ins and outs of Kiawah Island and Seabrook Island, including a variety of neighborhoods, places to eat, and things to do!

 A Local Guide to Charleston’s Sea Islands

-Charleson’s sea islands enjoy lush maritime forests, endless views of the Atlantic Ocean, and the peacefulness of the Edisto River.
-This natural scenery lends itself to some incredible outdoor recreation.
-You will find trails, parks, water activities, and more.
+Charleston’s sea islands encompass miles of lush maritime forest, stunning views of the Atlantic Ocean, and the peacefulness of tidal creeks and marsh.
+This natural scenery lends itself to abundant outdoor recreation opportunities.
+Discover our bike trails, parks, marinas with water activities, and so much more.
 Here are a few ways to enjoy the great outdoors:

 - Swim and relax on the beach at Beachwalker Park

 - Bike through the forests of Night Heron Park (Explore other Kiawah bike trails)